 Schweiger Dermatology is a full service cosmetic and general dermatology practice in New York City.
 Under the direction of board-certified dermatologist Dr. Eric Schweiger, we have two locations: Midtown East Manhattan and the Flatiron district of NYC.

 Our offices are staffed by four dermatologists, one plastic surgeon, four physician assistants and two clinical estheticians.
 We treat both cosmetic and medical dermatology concerns.
 Common skin problems treated include eczema, hair loss, psoriasis, rosacea, skin cancer and warts.
-Our cosmetic dermatology practice includes 15 lasers and skin resurfacing devices, and is noted for our specialty in acne, acne scars and non-invasive cosmetic procedures.
+Our cosmetic dermatology practice includes 15 lasers and skin resurfacing devices, and is noted for our specialty in acne, acne scars, laser tattoo removal and non-invasive cosmetic procedures.

 For many cosmetic dermatology procedures, we use a combination of fillers (Restylane, Juvederm and Radiesse), Botox injections and laser surgery including facial resurfacing to produce great results with minimal downtime.
 We also specialize in non-invasive fat removal and body contouring.
 To treat acne we use traditional medications as well as new laser and light treatments, such as Photodynamic Acne Therapy.
 For acne scars, we use the non-ablative Fraxel Laser and the new ablative Fractional Lasers to achieve outstanding results.
 Dr. Schweiger is also the founding dermatologist behind Clear Clinic, the first complete acne treatment center with two locations in NYC.